ariadne-cps/website/content/tutorial.md

 We remind here that events, like variables, are shared between automata using their string labels, not their C++ variable names.

-To add the events to the automaton, we need to provide the I/O character:
+To add the events to the automaton, we need to provide their I/O character:

 ```
 valve.add_input_event(e_open);